namng425/Cursor-Test/README.md

 4. Update the DOM to reflect the new positions of all elements
 5. Use requestAnimationFrame for smooth animation

+## Controls

+The interface includes interactive controls that allow you to:
+- Adjust the speed of all balls using the slider (from 0.5x to 2.0x the normal speed)
+- Reset the speed to the default value (1.0x) with a single click
+- See the current speed multiplier displayed next to the slider

 ## Visual Design

 - Dark-themed interface for better contrast with the colorful elements
 - Pixelated Pokémon sprites with subtle glow effects
 - Smooth animations with optimized rendering
+- Pokémon-themed control panel with yellow and blue accents

 ## Getting Started